 Additionally, some website design projects can use templated themes when done on certain content management system (CMS) platforms like HubSpot.
 Using a pre-built theme can save a significant amount of time as it merely requires tweaking an existing design to match your style/branding guidelines and (on HubSpot, at least) can leverage modular design features that make it easy to add or remove elements on a page.

 So, let's take a look at each step in the design process and how long each step takes.

-An outsourced designer should be able to provide you with what you need – but to do that, you first need to let them know what you need.
+An outsourced designer should be able to provide you with what you need.
+However, to do that, you first need to let them know what you need/want.

 To simplify this process, creating and filling out a website design questionnaire is the best first step to take.
-A website questionnaire is a list of questions designed to give the outsourced designer a better understanding of your business’s design preferences, target audience, value propositions, special offers, and more.
+A website questionnaire is a list of questions that, when answered, give the outsourced designer a better understanding of your business’s design preferences, target audience, value propositions, special offers, and more.

 It’s also a great “ice breaker” that allows the designer to learn a little more about your business, what you do, your selling process, and what your customers expect from you.

 Not sure what to expect or how to prepare for the questionnaire?
-Check out a couple sample questions to help you understand some of the basics!
+Check out a few sample questions to help you understand some of the basics!

 What to Do During Step 1:

 - Provide access to any logos or images your designer might need to use in building your web pages.

 - Highlight the goals you have for your design and how you want your website to perform.

 - Include a list of websites that you like.
-Even if it's not the same industry, sharing examples of what you like can help the designer better understand your style and what you're looking for in your new website.
+Even if they aren't in the same industry, sharing examples of what you like can help the designer better understand your style and what you're looking for in your new website.